Wine and cheese. What a wonderful phrase! Kind of like Hakuna Matata… pairing wine and cheese “ain’t no passing craze!”

 Clos du Val has a blended red called The Three Graces that is a nice introductory red wine.

-While I offered my “rule of 3’s” in the charcuterie video above, I also want to call out a couple of favorite cheeses I always like to include when I entertain.
+While I offered my “rule of 3’s” in the charcuterie video at the top of this blog, I also want to call out a couple of favorite cheeses I always like to include when I entertain.
 When you want to keep the idea of wine and cheese simple, you can’t go wrong here.

 I hope you enjoy Drink Wine Day with some new inspiration and ideas!